Jack Horner, aka Leon the pig farmer, is a Manchester-based Yorkshire beat poet…

 There have been many charity performances to raise awareness of homelessness and mental health issues some include Musicians against homelessness, lifeshare, Off the streets and Emmaus.

-He has submitted work published in various literary channels that include – Buzzin bards anthology, Worktown, poetry health service, and class work project (lumpen),
+He has submitted work published in various literary channels that include – A Buzzin bards anthology, Worktown, Poetry health service, From the shadows, and class work project (lumpen),

 Leon continues to document his mental health journey in verse and regularly posts DIY performances on his social media sites.
 A recent nod by Post punks Cabbage band gave the opening track to their second LP a reference to Leon.